minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     decreases. p.
 319
   - evidence: close races, conservative PACs to conservative candidates, and to shift opinion within party,etc. @Stratmann_2005 p.
 147-148

 \
+Stratmann, 1995 - campaign contributions and votes,does the timing of contributions matter?
+- main statements: contributions from current election cycles are more relevant that the contributions from previous election cylces (short over long term), PACs conclude different contracts with representatives, not ones that are first contributions in one session and then votes as soon as they are voted, but almost simultaneous votes

+\
 Other studies also failed to estimate a causal effect: